Social Security Administration (SSA) Data for

 If the requirements are met, we send the disability application to the Disability Determination Services (DDS) office in the state in which the applicant resides.
 Using federal laws, regulations, and Agency policies and procedures, the state agency completes the disability decision for Social Security.
 In addition, the Social Security Administration (SSA) reviews a sample of initial disability claims prior to a final determination.
 Once these actions are completed, payment is made for allowances or notices are issued for denials.

-The data contained in this dataset shows the overall cumulative number of elapsed days (including processing time for transit, technical determinations, medical determinations, and quality review) from the date of filing through the date payment is made or the denial notice is issued for all Title XVI initial claims that require a medical determination for fiscal years 2013 and later.
+The data contained in this dataset shows the overall cumulative number of elapsed days (including processing time for transit, technical determinations, medical determinations, and quality review) from the date of filing through the date payment is made or the denial notice is issued for all Title XVI initial claims that require a medical determination for fiscal years 2013 through 2016.
 For information on our overall processing time that includes both Title II and Title XVI initial disability claims, go to Combined Disability Processing Time dataset.

 The average processing time is the total number of days to process all Title XVI initial disability claims requiring a medical determination divided by the total number of Title XVI initial disability claims requiring a medical determination that we process during a particular year.